Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-\textit{Operation and Scanning}---Mass scanning is performed by varying the angle $\theta$ between the surface normal of the magnetoplasmonic cavity and the magnetic field, thereby shifting the ENZ point and resonance frequency to optimize the boost.
-The overall maximum boost for each configuration is $\beta_\text{max}=70$, $115$, and $390$, which occur at masses $m_\mathrm{a} = 5.0$, $1.6$, and $1.1$\,meV, corresponding to angles $\theta = 86$, $72$, and $60$\,deg, respectively.
-The scan rate is determined by the full-width-half-maximum (FWHM) or quality factor $Q$ of the boost factor as a function of frequency, at a fixed angle. \TRAx{} can simultaneously search for several axion masses within a frequency band as the detector's minimum resonance width, set by the maximum quality factor, $Q_\mathrm{max} = 6\times10^3$, $1\times10^4$, and $5\times10^4$ for each configuration, respectively, is still much wider than the cold DM axion linewidth, which has quality factor $\mathcal{O}(10^{6})$~\cite{adams_axion_2023}.
-With optimized MQW geometry and magnetic field control, the experiment can efficiently scan large regions of parameter space in a practical runtime, for total time $t_\text{tot}$ and measurement time $t_\text{obs}$; see \sref{sub:scanning} in Appendix.
-The scan protocol can be adapted to prioritize regions of greatest theoretical or experimental interest. \TRAx{} can be dynamically calibrated using ellipsometry or reflection/transmission spectroscopy to account for drifts or shifted resonances~\cite{chen_introduction_2022,kriisa_cyclotron_2019}.
+\textit{Operation and scanning}---Mass scanning can be easily performed by varying the angle $\theta$ between the surface normal of the magnetoplasmonic cavity and the magnetic field, thereby shifting the ENZ point and resonance frequency to optimize the boost.
+The overall maximum boost for each example configuration is $\beta_\text{max}=70$, $115$, and $390$, which occur at masses $m_\mathrm{a} = 5.0$, $1.6$, and $1.1$~meV, corresponding to angles $\theta = 86^\circ$, $72^\circ$, and $60^\circ$, respectively.
+The scan rate is determined by the full-width-half-maximum or quality factor $Q$ of the boost factor as a function of frequency at a fixed angle.
+Several axion masses within a frequency band can be searched simultaneously when the detector's minimum resonance width, set by the maximum quality factor, which is $Q_\mathrm{max} = 6\times10^3$, $1\times10^4$, and $5\times10^4$ for the example configurations respectively, is wider than the cold DM axion linewidth, which has quality factor $\mathcal{O}(10^{6})$~\cite{adams_axion_2023}.
+With optimized MQW geometry and magnetic field control, the experiment can efficiently scan large regions of parameter space in a practical runtime, for total measurement scan time $t_\text{tot}$ and integration time per resonance frequency $t_\text{obs}$ (see more details on scanning in Sec.~I~F in SM~\cite{supplement}).
+The scan protocol can be adapted to prioritize regions of greatest theoretical or experimental interest.
+The experiment can be dynamically calibrated using ellipsometry or similar reflection or transmission spectroscopy measurement to account for drifts and shifted resonances as well as boost and quality factors~\cite{chen_introduction_2022,kriisa_cyclotron_2019}.